DANS-KNAW/course-rpm-dev/tutorial.md

 1. Or wait, first better let us store the initial version in a git repo. `cd easy-tutorial ; git init ; git add . ; git commit -m "Initial commit"`
 2. We could now start the project for debugging with one of the `run*.sh` scripts.
-However, we can now also start a test VM, install the RPM that was just built and run the service exactly as it will be in the eventual production environment.
+However, we can now also start a test VM, install the RPM that was just built and run the service exactly as in the eventual production environment.
    Let's do that:

         vagrant up

-   This will start the VM and trigger the Ansible provisioner to do some boilerplate configuration and install the RPM.
+   This will start the VM and trigger the provisioner to do some boilerplate configuration and install the RPM.
    * *Question 1: what provisioner does vagrant use?*
    * *Question 2: what file is the playbook for this provisioner?*